 "The Diet Plate puts control back in the hands of the individual and makes it much easier for everyone who wants to lose weight."

-130 obese people with type 2 diabetes (55 treated with insulin) were randomized to either daily use of a portion control plate (The Diet Plate) or to usual dietary advice.
-Subjects were supported with up to four 2 minute phone calls over the six month study period.
+130 obese people with type 2 diabetes, 55 of which were being treated with insulin, were randomized to either daily use of The Diet Plate or to usual dietary advice.

 The study showed that:

-- 17% of patients on The Diet Plate experienced clinically significant weight loss (5% or more) compared to only 4.6% of people not using The Diet Plate (control group)
+17% of patients on The Diet Plate experienced clinically significant weight loss compared to only 4.6% of people in the control group.

-- The clinically significant weight loss seen in the study is comparable to weight loss seen in type 2 diabetes in studies of weight loss medications
+The clinically significant weight loss seen in the study is comparable to weight loss seen in studies of weight loss medications.

-- The Diet Plate users on insulin on average decreased their insulin by 8 units per day; the control group had to increase their insulin by 7 units
+The Diet Plate users on insulin reduced their dosage by 8 units per day on average.
+The control group had to increase their insulin by 7 units.

-- No adverse effects were seen, other than mostly mild drops in blood sugar, that resolved by decreasing diabetes medication
+No adverse effects were seen, other than mostly mild drops in blood sugar that were resolved by decreasing diabetes medication.